detectiveli/T-MRS/README.md

 This repository is official implementation of the paper [Transformer based Language-Person Search with Multiple Region Slicing](https://ieeexplore.ieee.org/document/9406055).

-Note: This is a preview version of the method.
-The dataset, settings and pre-trained model will be uploaded soon.

 ## Introduction

 Language-person search is an essential technique for applications like criminal searching, where it is more feasible for a witness to provide language descriptions of a suspect than providing a photo.
 Most existing works treat the language-person pair as a black-box, neither considering the inner structure in a person picture, nor the correlations between image regions and referring words.